GuyLeib/CPP-code-examples/README.md

 # CPP-code-examples
-Code example for the course Advanced Programming 1.
+Code examples for the course Advanced Programming 1.